Sunday, 19 October 2025

 Grasses were invented by nature about 120 million years ago, though it is unlikely that dinosaurs ever rolled on a prairie.
 It would take 70 million years or more before grasses were prolific enough to carpet the ground, so the pleasure of rolling on a greensward belonged to browsing and grazing mammals of the early Tertiary epoch.
 Later, whole ecosystems such as savannah, steppe and pampas evolved as a joint project of mammals and grasses.
 Grazers such as aurochs are likely to have maintained forest clearings and floodplain grasslands in prehistoric Britain (Yalden 1999, p.72).
 Wrested from woodland and valley scrubland for the purpose of livestock farming, hay meadows and grazing pastures are a Neolithic creation (Rackham 1987, p.330).
 Sheep, cattle and horses need them, and we need these animals.

-Sadly the familiar British meadow has become a rarity, particularly in the lowlands where 90% of it has been lost in the past century (Lake et al, 2020, p152).
+The familiar British meadow has become a rarity, particularly in the lowlands where 90% of it has been lost in the past century (Lake et al, 2020, p152).
 Ploughed up in favour of arable or replaced by monocultural grass leys, too many old meadows and pastures have been deleted from the landscape and, along with them, the vibrant populations of herbs, insects, birds, mammals, fungi, et cetera, which had thrived on them for many hundreds of years.

 One place in Suffolk with long-established grassland was Brome Park.
 The Hall was built in Tudor times, about 1550, and an engraving dated 1707 shows the house surrounded by extensive parkland and trees.
 The Park survived until about 1963 after which it was converted to arable land.
 The only areas not ploughed up were the grounds of the Hall, its tree-lined avenue and a scrap of land attached to a cottage known as The Bungalow, which is where I have lived since 1992.